LaPingvino/wukkie.uk/GETTING_STARTED.md

 ### "Login failed" Error

-- **Check your app password**: Make sure you're using an app password, not your main password
 - **Check your handle**: Should be in format `username.bsky.social`
 - **Network issues**: Try again in a few seconds
+- **Browser compatibility**: Make sure you're using a modern browser
+- **Clear browser cache**: Try refreshing or clearing browser data

 ### Map Not Loading